sashaflevy/Fit-Seq/README.md

 ## What is Fit-Seq?

+### New: Due to user demand, we have re-written FitSeq in python (PyFitSeq, https://github.com/FangfeiLi05/PyFitSeq) and will be making further updates to the python version.
+This repository for the Matlab version will be maintained, however we encourage you to try the python version, which has superior performance.

 Fit-Seq is a MATLAB-based fitness estimation tool for pooled amplicon sequencing studies.
 Fit-Seq is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 It is GNU Octove compatible (https://www.gnu.org/software/octave/).
 Five packages (io, nan, struct, statistics, and optim) are required to run Fit-Seq on GNU Octave platform.
 Computaitonal performace is severely compromised with GNU Octave relative MATLAB.
 We therefore recommend limiting the use of GNU Octave to small genotype libraries (<1000).

 It currently has three main functions:
 1. evolution_0mut_simplified.m performs simplified simulations of competitve pooled growth of a population of genotypes.